 It presents the opportunity for successful applicants to develop and apply their skills, knowledge and capacities in promoting sustainable development as volunteers within UN agencies in regional and developing country offices over a period of 12 months.

-With support from Irish Aid, UNV will deploy 10 UN Youth Volunteers in February 2018.
-The following assignments have been reopened for applications until December 17th:
+With support from Irish Aid, UNV will deploy 11 UN Youth Volunteers in February/March 2019.

-Duration of Volunteer Post and Training: UN Youth Volunteers are deployed to a UN office in a regional or developing country office for a period of 12 months.
+Duration of the Volunteer Assignment and Training: UN Youth Volunteers are deployed to a UN host entity in a regional or developing country office for a period of 12 months.

-Mandatory Assignment Preparation Training (APT) for selected UN Youth Volunteers is scheduled to take place in Bonn, Germany, from 29 January to 1 February 2018.
-The travel for attending this training can only be covered from the donor country (Ireland) to Bonn and return.
+Mandatory Assignment Preparation Training (APT) for selected UN Youth Volunteers is scheduled to take place in Bonn, Germany, from 11 to 14 February 2019.
+The travel for attending this training will be covered.
+Selected candidates will receive logistical information from the UNV Learning Team.

-Conditions: Volunteers are provided with return air-tickets, a volunteer living allowance and life and health insurance for the duration of their placement.
-More information is available in the UNV Conditions of Service handbook and specific Descriptions of Assignment.
+UN Youth Volunteers are provided with a lumpsum for travel (air-tickets and shipment), a volunteer living allowance and life and health insurance for the duration of their assignment.
+More information is available in the UNV Conditions of Service and specific Descriptions of Assignment.